Sign-ups Available for the 2017 Bike Count

-The 9th Annual Long Beach Bike Count took place on October 20th and 23rd.
-Volunteers counted cyclists and pedestrians at 36 locations across the city.
-This program is one of the longest-running bike counts in the country and has relied on volunteers for its success.
+The 10th Annual Long Beach Bike Count takes place on October 19th and 22nd.
+Volunteers can count cyclists and pedestrians at 36 locations across the city.
+This program is one of the longest-running bike counts in the country and relies on volunteers for its success.

 Why is the Bike Count important?